dekuNukem/duckyPad/troubleshooting.md

 * Pull out the ribbon cable, and wipe the golden contacts with a dry cloth.

+* Use a **DRY** toothbrush (or similar) and gently clean the pins on the connector.

-* Insert it back all the way.
+* Insert the ribbon cable back, make sure it is even and all the way in.
 Look at the above photos for reference.

 * Push the tab back in to lock in place.